-When clients feel stuck, it’s rarely because they lack skill.
-More often, it’s because they’re locked into a way of seeing the situation that limits their choices.
-This is where the power of cognitive reframing comes in.
+When clients feel stuck, it's rarely because they lack skill.
+More often, they're locked into a single way of seeing the situation: a frame that narrows their choices, amplifies stress, and shuts down the creative thinking they need most.
+Cognitive reframing is the coaching discipline that changes that.
+And neuroscience shows us exactly why it works.

 What Is Cognitive Reframing?

 Cognitive reframing is a coaching technique rooted in psychology and neuroscience.
 It involves guiding someone to change the lens through which they interpret events.
-Instead of asking “Why is this happening to me?” they begin asking “What is this teaching me?”
+Instead of asking "Why is this happening to me?" the client begins asking "What is this teaching me?"

-That subtle shift in perspective can reduce the brain’s stress response and activate regions associated with problem-solving and resilience.
-For leaders, sales teams, or anyone navigating uncertainty, reframing becomes a powerful tool to regain clarity and momentum.
+That subtle shift in perspective can reduce the brain's stress response and activate regions associated with problem-solving and resilience.
+For leaders navigating uncertainty, reframing becomes a powerful tool to regain clarity and forward momentum.

 The Neuroscience of Perspective

 Our brains love efficiency.
-We build mental shortcuts (schemas) to quickly interpret experiences.
-But those shortcuts can create blind spots.
+We build mental shortcuts, or schemas, to quickly interpret experiences.
+But those shortcuts can create blind spots that keep us stuck in unhelpful patterns long after those patterns stop serving us.

 In short: what we focus on shapes what we see.
 Coaching clients to reframe experiences activates the brain's higher functions and reduces emotional hijacking.